Using an equity release scheme to fund your care

 If you need to fund your long-term care and have already paid off, or nearly paid off, your mortgage, an equity release scheme is one option to consider.

 It is important to always get independent financial advice before committing to an equity release scheme.
 Your individual circumstances need to be assessed and this is why financial advice is a must in the process and a regulatory requirement.
-An adviser will explain what is involved, discuss the options available to you and the implications regarding your state benefits and tax obligations.
+An adviser will explain what is involved, discuss the options and alternatives available to you and any implications regarding state benefits, local authority support and tax obligations.

 What is equity release?

 Equity release is a way of benefiting from the value of your home and accessing some of the money tied up in it, without having to move out.

 Equity release schemes aren’t used exclusively to fund long-term care.

 But because they’re designed to generate additional income or lump sum, they might be suitable for this purpose.